In a streaming TV marketplace flooded with costly subscription options, Amazon is trying something different with Freevee.

 Next, I tested the ads on a traditional half-hour sitcom.

-That’s not as easy to take as the ads during the movie I watched, but it’s still quite good compared to what you’d experience watching an old sitcom on a traditional cable network.
+That’s not as easy to take as the ads during the movie I watched, but it’s still quite good compared to what you’d experience watching a sitcom on a traditional cable network.

 Tips for Enjoying Freevee